Yograj2024/netflix-gpt/README.md

 - implemented sign/in,up locgic
 - show user profile

+# Access Control Fix
+## Problem
+- Users able to access the `/login` page even after logging in.
+- Users could access the `/browse` page even after logging out.

+## How to Fix it
+- Fixed this by using `useEffect` to control route access.
+- Moved the access control logic to a global component (`Body`) to handle route protection more effectively.

 # Implemented Event List
 - onClick           :  Used to handle button clicks for form submission and UI interactions.